morningstarxcdcode/security-master-xcd/Desktop/security-master-xcd/CONTRIBUTING.md

-# Contributing to Haskell Security Auditor
+# Contributing to XCD Security Auditor

 Every feedback is welcome!